httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   keyid="test-key-rsa-pss"
 ~~~

 The requested signature MAY include parameters, such as a desired algorithm or key identifier.
-These parameters MUST NOT include parameters that the signer is expected to generate, including the `created` and `nonce` parameters.
+These parameters MUST NOT include parameters that the signer is expected to generate, such as the `created` parameter.

 ## Processing an Accept-Signature